Research degrees and studentships

 There are a number of routes open to suitably motivated and qualified individuals who wish to undertake postgraduate research in the fields of

-leading to either an MSc by Research (normally after 1 year) or PhD (normally after 3-4 years) postgraduate degree.
+leading to either an MSc by Research (normally after one year) or PhD (normally after three-four years) postgraduate degree.
 We also offer, if resources allow, part-time PhDs.

 We welcome informal enquiries from potential candidates.
 You are strongly encouraged to contact members of academic staff to ask about possible research topics.

 We invite applications for one or more University of Hertfordshire PhD Research Studentships starting in October 2022.
 Preference will be given to applications received before 1 February 2022.
 These studentships are open to both UK and international candidates.
 They are normally awarded for three years and six months, and cover both the fees and an annual stipend of around £15,285 (tax-free).
 Instructions on how to apply can be found below.